inayrus/FinalAppProject/PROCESS.md

 * RecyclerView implemented, but the tags aren't shown in horizontal line.
 If there are two tags, only the first one is shown and the second disappears.
 I should start with this tomorrow.

 I've also been debating whether the back buttons in the NoteActivity should save the note as well, or if they should act as a cancel button (what they do now).

+#### Day 4
+* Fixed the problem with the tags.
+They're now nested in MainActivity's ListView and displayed in a horizontal line.
+However, the onClick of the ListView is now broken.